marcopaglio/kip-sequential/README.md

   > :warning: **Warning**: As written in [stb project](https://github.com/nothings/stb/blob/master/README.md "README file of stb GitHub repository"), some security-relevant bugs are discussed in public in Github, so it is strongly recommended to do not use the stb libraries.

-### Main Program
+## Experimentations

+#### Time Measurement

 The goal of the project is to measure the sequential execution time of Kernel Image Processing and then to compare it with its parallel versions.
 The comparison works well only if the **wall-clock time** is used, since the *processor time* is about the same in both sequential and parallel versions.<br>

-In C++, this can be done through the standard chrono library with its classes `high_resolution_clock` and `steady_clock`.
+In C++ this can be done through the standard chrono library with its classes `high_resolution_clock` and `steady_clock`.
 The first one is more precise because uses the smallest tick period provided by the implementation, but to have results more consistent and reproducible it requires the steadiness of the clock, i.e. the time between ticks should be always constant even in case of some external clock adjustment.
 The *C++ toolchain* (MSVC, MinGW, etc) choosen for the platform doesn't always work stably, so, as an alternative, the `steady_clock` forces to use monotonic clock but it might be less sensitive than `high_resolution_clock`.
 To use the best available one, in the main program a simple check is done through the `std::chrono::high_resolution_clock::is_steady` function.<br>

-In particular, on Windows I experimented that MSVC (*v.17.0*, with both MSVC and Clang compilers) works with steadiness, therefore `high_resolution_clock` is usable; while MinGW (*v.11.0*) doesn't provide steadiness, hence `steady_clock` is better.
+On Windows I experimented that MSVC (*v.14.4x* under *Visual Studio 2022 v17.0*, with both MSVC and Clang compilers) works with steadiness, therefore `high_resolution_clock` is usable; while MinGW (*v.11.0 w64*) doesn't guarantee steadiness, hence `steady_clock` is better.<br>

-Because the aim of the project, the chrono is started just before the call to the `convolution` method, and it is ended as soon as it finished.
-Each image is processed multiple times (e.g. 3) to reduce external system overheads and obtain a more reliable time measurement.
-Other uninfluent execution parts of the main code, such as the loading/storing of the image and the kernel construction, are not time recorded. <br>
+Given the aim of the project, the timer starts just before the `convolution` method call and ends as soon as the processing finishes.
+Actually, each image is processed multiple times (e.g. 3) to reduce external system overheads and get a more reliable time measurement.
+Other irrelevant parts of the main code, such as loading/storing images and kernel construction, are not time-measured.

+#### Kernel Dimensions

-Kernel types are of type `box blur` and `edge detection`.
-For each of them, different orders are used: `7`, `13`, `19`, `25`.
+For each kernel type (i.e. `box blur` and `edge detection`) multiple order values are used: `7`, `13`, `19`, `25`.

+#### Image Dimensions

-Tests are done on very large images of random subjects in order to obtain more advantages from the parallel execution; in fact, parallelization works better if data are sufficiently big.
-Choosen images are called:
+Tests are run on very large images of random subjects to get more benefits from parallel execution; in fact, parallelization works better if the data is sufficiently large.
+The selected images can be found in the [input](./src/imgs/input) folder and are called:
-- `4K-1`, `4K-2`, `4K-3` which have dimension 4000x2000 pixels;
+- `4K` if the size is 4000x2000 pixels;
-- `5K-1`, `5K-2`, `5K-3` which have dimension 5000x3000 pixels;
+- `5K` if the size is 5000x3000 pixels;
-- `6K-1`, `6K-2`, `6K-3` which have dimension 6000x4000 pixels;
+- `6K` if the size is 6000x4000 pixels;
-- `7K-1`, `7K-2`, `7K-3` which have dimension 7000x5000 pixels.
+- `7K` if the size is 7000x5000 pixels.

-They can be found in the [input](./src/imgs/input) folder.<br>

-Time measuraments of filtering with the different kernel type on the different images are summerized in the following table.
-Used hardware is:
-- [Intel Core i7-12650H](https://www.intel.com/content/www/us/en/products/sku/226066/intel-core-i712650h-processor-24m-cache-up-to-4-70-ghz/specifications.html "Specification page for Intel Core i7-12650H"): 2.30 GHz up to 4.70 GHz, 10 cores (6 Performance, 4 Efficient), 16 threads, 24 MB of cache L3;
-- 16 GB of RAM DDR5 (4800 MHz)
-- Windows 11 Home
+#### Experimental Results

+The following table summarizes the temporal measurements of convolutions on different images with different kernels.

 <table>
   <thead>